eromatiya/squareup/README.md

 + `g/` + `search query` to search a for a repo/user on github.
 	- `g/manilarome`
-	- `g/polyfloat`
+	- `g/squareup`
-	- `g/manilarome/polyfloat`
+	- `g/manilarome/squareup`

 ## URL Redirects

 Searching a valid URL will redirect you to the said URL.
-Note that a protocol, `https://` and `http://` for example, is required.
+Note that a protocol, `https://` for example, is required.

 + `https://haveibeenpwned.com/` query is valid, so you will be redirected to [https://haveibeenpwned.com/](https://haveibeenpwned.com/).
 + `google.com` is not a valid URL, so it will search it on your default search engine.